international employment law firm alliance L&E Global

 Minimum requirements

 As a rule, the individual employment agreement is an unlimited (open-ended) term contract.
-However, the individual employment contract may also be for a fixed-term or part-time.
+However, the individual employment contract may also be for a fixed-term.
+Employees can also be hired to perform work based on a part-time agreement, that can also be open-ended or fixed-term.

 According to the Romanian Labour Code, any kind of individual employment contract must be concluded in writing, in the Romanian language and on the basis of both parties’ consent (employer and employee).
 Before the beginning of the employment relationship, the employer has the obligation to conclude the individual employment contract and register it with the employees’ electronic program (ReviSal).